rlee32/election-fraud-ohio/README.md

 ## Setup

 Requires python3 and curl.
 Before running, be sure you have enough free space for the downloaded CSV files and converted JSON files.
-Should be on the order of 1 GB for all 88 counties in Ohio.
+Should be about 6 GB for all 88 counties in Ohio.

 ## Running: Voter Turnout Plots